Scientific Name

 Description

 Hylocereus costaricensis is an intriguing cactus for a variety of reasons.
-Even though it is ground-dwelling, the slender, leafless stems flop and clamber as if a vine gaining support from tree trunks, rocks, or walls.
+Even though it is ground-dwelling, the slender, leafless stems flop and clamber like a vine, gaining support from tree trunks, rocks, or walls.
 It is renowned for its large, white, nocturnal flowers that are very short-lived.
-The flowers are up to 12 inches (30 cm) long with equal diameter.
 The leathery, fleshy stems have three ribs, each topped with tiny clusters of short spines.
-There are no leaves, but instead, photosynthesis occurs in the green stems.

 In summer, large flower buds arise on the stems.
 Each opens at night and remains open for a few hours, releasing perfume to attract bat pollinators.
-The pale yellow-green bud leaves fold back and look like petals surrounding the true white petals.
-The edible fruits, called Pitaya or Strawberry Pear, that follow weeks later are oval, vibrant red with purple pulp and tiny black seeds.
+The pale yellow-green bud leaves fold back and resemble petals surrounding the true white petals.
+The flowers can reach up to 12 inches (30 cm) in length and nearly equal in diameter.
+The edible fruits, called Pitaya or Strawberry Pear that follow weeks later are oval, vibrant red, and contain purple pulp and tiny black seeds.

 Hardiness